ossf/criticality_score/cmd/collect_signals/README.md

 ### Q: How do I restart after a failure?

-If running with a single worker this process is fairly straight forward.
+If running with a single worker this process is fairly straightforward.

 1. Copy the input repository list file to a new file to edit.
 1. Open the new file in an editor (note: it may be very large).